Lemon Crumb Cake is a New York style coffee cake with a delicate fresh lemon flavor, made with my special lemon infused sugar.

 - Whisk together the wet ingredients and add to the dry, mixing just until combined.
 Spread the batter into the pan, and top with the reserved crumbs.
 Note: I use my fingertips to make some larger, chunkier crumbs to create a nice texture on the top.
 Just compress the dry mixture a little between your fingers to make any size crumb you like.

-- Bake for 40-45 minutes, until a toothpick comes out without wet batter clinging to it.
+- Bake for about 40 minutes, until a toothpick comes out without wet batter clinging to it, moist crumbs are fine.

 Notes